dotherightthing/wpdtrt/README.md

 ## WordPress Framework Helper plugins (`fwh`)

-Generic theme functionality deemed appropriate to plugins will be moved into framework helper plugins.
+Generic theme functionality deemed appropriate to plugins will be promoted to framework helper plugins.

 These can then be used with themes or in tandem with specialised plugins.